Student Mental Health Policy

 Purpose

-Cambrian College (“the College”) is committed to supporting a culture of well-being by promoting and enhancing the mental health and well-being of its students.
-This policy supports the structure outlined in Cambrian’s Mental Health and Well-being Framework, and the Okanagan Charter which adopts a holistic campus perspective to mental well-being.
+Cambrian College (“the College”) is committed to supporting a culture of well-being by promoting and enhancing student mental health.
+This policy supports the structure outlined in Cambrian’s Mental Health and Well-being Framework, and the Okanagan Charter, which adopt a holistic campus perspective to mental health and well-being.
 Cambrian’s continued efforts toward equity, diversity and inclusion are central to promoting positive student mental health, as is our commitment to Truth and Reconciliation.
 These commitments are part of Cambrian’s fabric and are integral to this policy.

 Scope